 Unlike the Gastrocnemius, the Soleus muscle is connected to the posterior portion of the lower leg and the Calcaneus (heel) and thus only passes over one joint structure.

 One can often encounter problems with the calf and Achilles Tendon if one does not stretch these two muscles separately.
 In essence, the muscles have similar, but slightly different actions due to the attachment point locations.
 The fascial network within the tissues of the body will allow non-dysfunctional and hydrated tissues to slide across each other without pain or restriction, a critical factor in running and activity.
 Even with regular stretching one may still find that areas of tissues can become stuck, as self-stretching has limits.
 Changes to tissue structures can occur in both active and non-active people due to tissues adaption (see tissue adaption article for a more detailed explanation).

 In some, cases it may be possible to self-treat, though to do so one needs to identify the cause and safely address it.
 The Foam Roller and Trigger Point Therapy (TPT) articles can prove useful, provided one is has no contraindications relating to either technique, can perform them safely and has correctly identified the cause of the pain/condition.

 The author has found a combination of McTimoney Chiropractic, advanced Soft Tissue Therapy techniques (Sports Massage, Remedial Massage, IASTM, Dry Needling) and a graded rehabilitative programme to be highly effective in resolving Achilles Tendinopathy injuries, acute and chronic.
 However, that said it is better to avoid damage in the first place by following reasonably simple preventative measures.
 Injuries can still occur for unforeseen reasons, though preventative measures can help manage or minimise some of those risks.

-The next Running Related Article is going to be about Plantar Fasciopathy (Plantar Fasciitis)
+The next Running Related Article will cover Plantar Fasciopathy (Plantar Fasciitis)